Denver: Culture

 Apollo Hall opened soon after the city's founding in 1859 and staged many plays for eager settlers.
 In the 1880s Horace Tabor built Denver's first opera house.
 After the start of the 20th century, city leaders embarked on a city beautification program that created many of the city's parks, parkways, museums, and the Municipal Auditorium, which was home to the 1908 Democratic National Convention and is now known as the Ellie Caulkins Opera House.
 Denver and the metropolitan areas around it continued to support culture.

 In July 1982, Denver hosted the World Theatre Festival at the Denver Center for Performing Arts, which comprised a program of 114 performances of 18 plays, by theatre companies from 13 countries, across 25 days.

 In 1988, voters in the Denver Metropolitan Area approved the Scientific and Cultural Facilities Tax (commonly known as SCFD), a 0.1% (1 cent per $10) sales tax that contributes money to various cultural and scientific facilities and organizations throughout the Metro area.
 The tax was renewed by voters in 1994 and 2004 and allowed the SCFD to operate until 2018.
 Ballot issue 4B in 2016 won approval 62.8 percent to 37.2 percent, by Denver metro area voters, to extend the SCFD sales tax until 2030.

 Denver is home to a wide array of museums.
 Many are nationally recognized, including a new wing for the Denver Art Museum by architect Daniel Libeskind, the nation's second-largest Performing Arts Center after Lincoln Center in New York City, and bustling neighborhoods such as LoDo, filled with art galleries, restaurants, bars and clubs.
-That is part of the reason Denver was, in 2006, recognized for the third year in a row as the best city for singles.
 Its neighborhoods also continue their influx of diverse people and businesses while the city's cultural institutions grow and prosper.
 The city acquired the estate of abstract expressionist painter Clyfford Still in 2004 and built a museum to exhibit his works near the Denver Art Museum.
 The Denver Museum of Nature and Science holds an aquamarine specimen valued at over $1 million, as well as specimens of the state mineral, rhodochrosite.
 Every September the Denver Mart, at 451 E. 58th Avenue, hosts a gem and mineral show.
 The state history museum, History Colorado Center, opened in April 2012.
 It features hands-on and interactive exhibits, artifacts and programs about Colorado history.
 It was named in 2013 by True West Magazine as one of the top-ten "must see" history museums in the country.
 History Colorado's Byers-Evans House Museum and the Molly Brown House are nearby.